trebeljahr/trebeljahr.com/_posts/on-the-beauty-of-living.md

 ## Layers Of Complexity.

-The wonders of knowledge and how this world works and how massively complex it really is just excite me every single time I stop to notice and think about them.
+The wonders of knowledge and how this world works and how massively complex it  is just excite me every single time I stop to notice and think about them.

 *Simple facts become magical mysteries.*